 How to attract new talent

 Despite the fact that millions of people are searching for new jobs, employers are still experiencing acute labor shortages.
 So, how can you make sure your organization stands out in the job hunt process?

-Tailor your benefits to the employees you want to hire
+Tailor your benefits to employees you want to hire

 Make a good first impression with job candidates

-Did you know that 70% of job seekers turn down a job if their first impression of the company is sub-standard?
-At a time when employee burnout and stress caused by the COVID-19 pandemic are at an all-time high, show prospective employees that your company is making an investment in its people.
-Whether that is through more generous PTO policies, added mental health resources, or lower healthcare costs, making this strong first impression will ensure your business stands out and attracts the most qualified candidates.
+Did you know that 70% of job seekers turn down a job if their first impression of the company is sub-par?
+At a time when employee burnout and stress caused by COVID-19 are at an all-time high, show prospective employees that your company is making an investment in its people.
+Whether that is through more generous PTO policies, mental health resources, or lower healthcare costs, making a strong first impression will ensure your business stands out and attracts the most qualified candidates.

 Where to start?

-In today’s competitive job market, it is important that organizations offer meaningful benefits and create a company culture that will attract top talent and create satisfied employees.
-Direct healthcare goes beyond standard benefits offerings and gives your population what matters most – convenient access to high-quality care and an exceptional experience.
-This makes it easy for people to prioritize their health and wellbeing.
+In today’s competitive job market, it is important to offer meaningful benefits and a company culture that will attract top talent and create satisfied employees.
+Direct healthcare goes beyond standard benefits offerings and gives your population what matters most: convenient access to high-quality care.
+This makes it easier for people to prioritize their health and wellbeing.
 As a perk that employees and their families value, this benefit can help organizations stand out and be more competitive during the hiring process.